 Instead, you can follow these simple steps:

 1) Launch the Settings app and open the General preferences cell.

-4) Open the Music preferences cell and then tap on the Edit button at the top right of the preferences pane:
+4) Scroll down then tap on the Edit button at the right of the Recommendations section.

 5) Once you’re in editing mode, you’ll see little red deletion badges appear next to the All Songs cell.
 Tap on it.